 In 1904, Don of Gerwyn, a liver-coated descendant of the Tweedmouth stock won the International Gundog League trial.
 He is one of the most well-known dogs of his line for this accomplishment.
 In 1908, Golden Retrievers, then known as Flat Coats (Golden), had their first debut in England at the Crystal Palace show.

 In 1911, England’s Kennel Club recognized them as “Retriever – Yellow or Golden”.
 Their name was later changed to “Retriever – Golden” in 1920.
 In 1925, the American Kennel Club recognized the Golden Retriever.
-In July 1977, the American Kennel Club had their first Obedience Championship.
+In July 1977, the American Kennel Club had its first Obedience Championship.
 The first 3 dogs to achieve the title of Champion were all Golden Retrievers.

 There have been many Golden Retrievers that have spent time in the limelight.
 Several of these dogs have spent time on the sets of “Homeward Bound”, “Air Bud” and their spin-offs, as well as the TV show “Full House.”